Overview of the event sign-up user experience

 Selecting Add sign-up will open the Add sign-up pop up.
 Here you can enter the sign-up's details - whether the Person is In ChurchSuite (and search for them) or Not in ChurchSuite (and enter their contact details).
 Select the sign-up Method, Date and the Ticket (if tickets have been created for the event) and details of any amount Paid.
 For 'pay' tickets the person's sign-up will show as Unpaid until a payment is recorded.
 Finally, select whether to send a confirmation email to the sign-up and/or a notification email to the event overseer(s).
 If the event has custom question, you'll be able to add question responses too.

-The Action menu on the right hand of each person in the Sign-Ups list has some useful options - shown below.
-From here you can easily Resend confirmation emails, Edit and make changes to the sign-up, and View or Delete the sign-up.
-If the sign-up has processed a card payment for their sign-up you'll be able to Refund the sign-up - either a full or partial refund.
-You cannot delete sign-ups that have paid online - you can only refund them (which will cancel their sign-up).
+The Action menu on the right hand of each sign-up in the Sign-Ups list has some useful options - shown below.
+From here you can easily Resend confirmation emails, View or Edit and make changes to the sign-up.
 Notice also the options to Add contact and Add child.
 These will only be visible if you have permissions for the Address Book and Children modules and if the sign-up isn't already linked to an existing person in your database.
-Subject to your data protection policy and the person's consent, you can easily add new people to the Address Book or Children module by selecting the appropriate Add option.
+Subject to your data protection policy and the person's consent, you can easily add new people to your ChurchSuite modules by selecting the appropriate Add option.
 Adding a contact or child in this way will create their profile with their sign-up name and contact details and the sign-up will be automatically linked to their new profile.
 You can also Cancel a sign-up (or Set active a cancelled sign-up); and for tickets paid online, optionally process a full or partial Refund.
 For tickets not paid online there will also be the option to irreversibly Delete the sign-up.